 Participate in the inter-disciplinary plan of care.

-Provide patient education concerning health management of respiratory disease.
+Provide patient education concerning health management and prevention of respiratory disease.

 Demonstrate proficiency in all skills and competencies required of a respiratory therapist as described by the Commission on Accreditation for Respiratory Care (CoARC).